pulp-platform/snitch/sw/banshee/README.md

 If you make any changes to `src/runtime.rs` or the `../riscv-opcodes`, run `make` to update the `src/runtime.ll` and `src/riscv.rs` files.

 To enable logging output, set the `SNITCH_LOG` environment variable to `error`, `warn`, `info`, `debug`, or `trace`.
 More detailed [configurations](https://docs.rs/env_logger) are possible.

+For larger executable you might encounter segmentation faults due to an insufficient stack size.
+To increase the stack size of the emulation threads set the `RUST_MIN_STACK` environment variable to the desired number of bytes (default is 2MiB). ([More Information](https://doc.rust-lang.org/std/thread/#stack-size))

 ### Tracing